ricmmartins/fasthack-linux/Coach/Solution-13.md

 5. Change the SSH default port from 22 to 2222

 `student@vm01:~$ sudo su`
-`root@vm01:/home/student# sed -i 's/#Port 22/Port 2222/g' /etc/ssh/sshd_config; systemctl restart sshd`
+`root@vm01:/home/student# sed -i 's/#Port 22/Port 2222/g' /etc/ssh/sshd_config; systemctl restart ssh`

 6. Setup SSH keys in order to improve the connection method to the server

-In this exercise we will be using the Windows Subsystem for Linux, but you can follow [this instructions](https://www.ssh.com/academy/ssh/putty/windows/puttygen) to use Putty.
+In this exercise we will be using the Windows Subsystem for Linux, but you can follow [these instructions](https://www.ssh.com/academy/ssh/putty/windows/puttygen) to use PuTTY.

 Using the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) on your local computer, generate a SSH key pair by typing: